eerimoq/pbtools/README.rst

 Known limitations:

-- Recursive messages are not yet supported (probably never will be).
+- Recursive messages are not supported.

+- Submessage presence detection isn't implemented.

 - ``char`` must be 8 bits.

+Support for recursive messages and submessage presence detection has been implemented on branch ``submessage-presence-and-recursive-messages``.
+However, it makes the generated code slightly harder to use, so it has not been merged to the master branch yet.

 Memory management
 -----------------